lewiswharf/mailchimp/readme.md

 #MailChimp

-Version: 1.1
+The MailChimp extension allows users to subscribe to a list.
+Supports unlimited number of merge fields.

-Author: Mark Lewis <mark@casadelewis.com>
+- Version: 1.1
-Build Date: 10 March 2011
+- Author: Mark Lewis <mark@casadelewis.com>
-Requirements: Symphony 2.2
+- Build Date: 10 March 2011

-##Installation
+- Requirements: Symphony 2.2

 1. Upload the 'mailchimp' folder in this archive to your Symphony 'extensions' folder.